LAST-MILE DELIVERY: 4 TRENDS RETAILERS SHOULD KNOW

-So what can retailers do to make final-mile delivery work for them, not against them?
-New last-mile delivery channels are emerging all the time for just that reason.
-While some of these options aren’t available or practical yet, retailers are already putting others into practice.
-Let’s take a look at four emerging options and see which ones could help your business solve the last-mile delivery problem.
+So what can retailers do to make final-mile delivery work in their favor?
+New last-mile delivery channels are emerging all the time due to increasing demand.
+Let’s take a look at four emerging options and see which ones could help your business reap the rewards of last-mile delivery.

 - Crowdsourced Package Delivery